goodbomb/angular-gulp-browserify-starter/README.md

 After those steps are complete, you should be able to see the contents of your new module at the URL you specified in step 3.

-NOTE: This same process applies to sub-modules, except you will treat the module directory as the root path, create a ```moduleRoutes.js``` file where you will define module-specific states, and then require the sub-module in the module's ```index.js``` file.
+NOTE: This same process applies to sub-modules, except you will treat the module directory as the root path, create a ```moduleConfig.js``` file where you will define module-specific states and options, and then require the sub-module in the module's ```index.js``` file.

 ### Learning Resouces
 - https://github.com/curran/screencasts/tree/gh-pages/introToAngular